seangbadamosi/landing-page-b/README.md

 # landing-page-b
- making a demo landing about samsung using bootstrap
+ making a demo landing page about samsung using bootstrap